 Not only that, market research can unravel potential opportunities for new products, as well as revitalize existing products, either by implementing new features or finding new markets.
 Given the costs involved in innovation, research and development, and commercialization, market research provides a high ROI.

-To ensure that your software product meets users’ requirements and delivers value, you must get answers to answers such as:
+Before hiring an outsourced product development partner and to ensure that your software product meets users’ requirements and delivers value, you must get answers to questions such as:

 - What type of products or services does a company sell?